Chapter 11

 The pelvic girdle is located between the trunk (lumbar area) and the thighs (femurs).
 The pelvic girdle functions primarily to provide stability and support for the upper body and transmits upper body weight to the lower limbs when standing (or to the ischial tuberosity when sitting).
 It also contributes to walking by providing a sturdy base for trunk and lower extremity muscles to move the more distal segments (distal mobility and proximal stability).

+Figure 1 | The bones of the pelvic girdle consist of two os coxae, or innominates, formed by the embryonic fusion of the ilium, ischium, and pubis.
 The os coxae (innominates) are joined to the sacrum posteriorly at the sacroiliac joints, and to one another anteriorly at the pubic symphysis..
-The pelvic girdle articulates with the fifth lumbar vertebra superiorly at the lumbosacral joint and inferiorly to the two femurs at the acetabulofemoral (hip) joints.
+The pelvic girdle articulates with the fifth lumbar vertebra superiorly at the lumbosacral joint and inferiorly to the two femurs at the acetabulofemoral (hip) joints. |

 Pubis Symphysis (amphiarthrodial) – the junction between the two pubic bones.

-two pubic bones and during childbirth becomes softer allowing more movement at the joint. - Superior Pubic Ligament: attaches to the pubic tubercles
+two pubic bones and during childbirth becomes softer allowing more movement at the joint.

-on each side, strengthening the superior and anterior portions of the joint. - Inferior Pubic Ligament (Arcuate Pubic Ligament):
+on each side, strengthening the superior and anterior portions of the joint.

-Attaches to the two inferior pubic rami, strengthening the inferior portion of the joint. - Fibrous aponeurotic expansions of the abdominal wall
+Attaches to the two inferior pubic rami, strengthening the inferior portion of the joint.

-also help strengthen and stabilize this joint.
+also help strengthen and stabilize this joint. | Figure 2 |

 Sacroiliac (SI) Joints (arthrodial) – the junction between the “auricular” surfaces of the sacrum and the “auricular” surfaces of the ilium.
 The function of the sacroiliac joint is to transmit weight from the upper body through the vertebral column to the hips and femurs.
-The sacroiliac ligaments support the SI joint on the anterior and posterior surfaces of the joint. - Short Posterior Sacroiliac Ligament: attaches from the
+The sacroiliac ligaments support the SI joint on the anterior and posterior surfaces of the joint.

 posterior surface of the upper sacrum to the posterior surface of the ilium.